Slauss140/Warehouse-and-Retail-Sales-Performance/README.md

 # Warehouse-and-Retail-Sales-Performance
-This dashboard analyzes warehouse and retail sales across years, tracking total sales, transfers, and category breakdowns (beer, liquor, wine, kegs, non-alcoholic).
+This report analyzes the warehouse and retail sales across years, tracking total sales, transfers, and category breakdowns (beer, liquor, wine, kegs, non-alcoholic).
 Supplier performance and yearly trends are visualized, with interactive filters enabling exploration by year and item type to guide planning, inventory, and supplier evaluation.
 ## Table of Content
 - [Objective](#Objective).
 - [Data Source](#Data_Source).